dieybatista-eng/qa-bug-reports/bug-reports.md

 4. Click login

 Expected Result:
-System should display clear and consistent error message
+System should display a clear and user-friendly error message

 Actual Result:
-Error message displayed is inconsistent or unclear
+Error message displayed: "Epic sadface: Username and password do not match any user in this service"

 Severity:
 Medium